fossabot/wslerry.github.io/_posts/2019-04-12-Sarawak-maptiles-WMTS-collection.md

 image:
 ---

-A WMTS capabilities file which is an XML, a standard protocol for serving pre-rendered or run-time computed georeferenced map tiles over the Internet.
+A WMTS is an XML file, which is a standard protocol for serving pre-rendered or run-time computed georeferenced map tiles over the Internet.

 Basically, WMTS request the capabilities, tile, featureinfo, or legend and return all the information into the map.